|

 Jennifer Wilcox (M.S.
 Fall 2017; Studied forest management in the Lower Mississippi Alluvial Valley) - Currently living in Las Vegas, NV and working for WEST, Inc. doing avian fieldwork in the western United States.

 Morgan Slevin (M.S.
-Summer 2017; Studied Prothonotary Warblers in bottomland forests) - Currently PhD student in Neurobiology at Florida Atlantic University in Boca Raton, FL.
+Summer 2017; Studied Prothonotary Warblers in bottomland forests) - Currently in Boca Raton, FL.

 Alix Matthews (M.S.
-Spring 2017; Studied avian-feather mite co-ecology and evolution) - Currently PhD student in Molecular Biosciences at Arkansas State University in Jonesboro, AR.
+Spring 2017; Studied avian-feather mite co-ecology and evolution) - Currently a post-doc at the University of Buffalo.

 Dr. Doug Raybuck (M.S.
-Fall 2016; Studied post-fledging habitat selection by Cerulean Warblers) - Completed his PhD in Wildlife Ecology from the University of Tennessee in Knoxville, TN.
+Fall 2016; Studied post-fledging habitat selection by Cerulean Warblers) - Completed a biologist with the Department of Defense.

 |